martinandert/react-translate-component/README.md

 In the translations above we defined placeholders (in sprintf's named arguments syntax) which will be interpolated with the value of the `name` prop we gave to the Greeter component.

 That's it for the application logic.
-To eventually see this working in a browser, we need to create the server-side code which will be executed by Node.js.
+To eventually see this working in a browser, we need to create the server-side code that will be executed by Node.js.

 First, let's install some required dependencies and create a `server.js` file: